 Q: Will cell phones become extinct in the future?

 A: No, it will not become extinct.
-The market will continue to evolve, and cell phones will continue to change.
+The market will continue to evolve, and cell phones will change.

 Q: Why won’t they become extinct?

-A: Some too many people depend on them, such as businesspeople, and their time is very important.
+A: Too many people, such as businesspeople, depend on them, and their time is very important.
 Also, there are some things that you can’t do without a cell phone, such as calling 911.

 Top myths about the Future of Mobile Devices